Chris Brown Party Tour Revealed

 — Chris Brown (@chrisbrown) December 16, 2016

-Chris Brown’s The Party Tour is named after his new single, Party.
+Chris Brown’s The Party Tour is named after his new single.
 This single will be on his upcoming album that is scheduled to come out later this year.
 This album, Heartbreak on a Full Moon, is a much anticipated album in the R&B/hip-hop arena.
 It will be Chris Brown’s eighth solo album.

-Fans are hoping that the upcoming album Heartbreak on a Full Moon will be even better than his last album, Royalty.
-His last album was chosen for the #3 spot on Billboard 200.
+Fans are hoping that the upcoming album, Heartbreak on a Full Moon, will be even better than his last album, Royalty.
+His last album made it as high as the No. 3 spot on the Billboard 200.

 R&B/hip-hop concerts are not as prevalent as pop concerts, and R&B/hip-hop fans are desperate for a good show.
 Anticipating that Chris Brown will be able to keep his word to fans, they will surely be entertained during this next tour.

-It is anticipated that Chris Brown’s Party tour will start after his alleged ‘fight’ with Soulja Boy, with fans eager to see if the fight will actually happen in May 2017.
-As of February 2, 2017 the fight was still scheduled to happen.
+It is anticipated that Chris Brown’s Party Tour will start after his alleged “fight” with Soulja Boy, with fans eager to see if the fight will actually happen in May, 2017.
+As of February 2, 2017, the fight was still scheduled to happen.
 Rumors say that the fight will happen in Dubai, but this has not been confirmed.
 Soulja Boy claims that he is waiting on Chris Brown to sign the contract for the fight.
 The pair have been going back and forth on Instagram to announce the steps they are taking in anticipation of the fight.
 Do you think this fight will delay Chris Brown’s Party Tour?

 [Featured Image by Frederick M. Brown/Getty Images]